Gostikhan/SE-Project-2025/README.md

-# SENG201 Template Project Overview
+# SENG201 Project Overview
-Welcome to the template project for SENG201 which you will transform into your own.
+Welcome to the SENG201 GEAR SHIFT project!
-This README file includes some useful information to help you get started.
+This README file includes some useful information.
-However, we expect that this README becomes your own.

 ## Notes
 Remember you are required to commit your code to the **main** branch of your repository before the deadline.